Amazing 6 Facts about Dkaa El Marrakchia Music

 This folkloric music is well coordinated by its members while performing the Dkaa.
 In the Taguya (little hat), the singers dress in Djellaba and form a circle or semicircle.
 The troupe consists of many percussionists who start with songs evoking the city’s saints with all the compliments they deserve.
 The broad and majestic character of this first phase, led by the percussionist, is somewhat reminiscent of the dances of the Ahwâsh.

-The second phase is simple, moderate and repetitive.
+The second phase is simple, moderate, and repetitive.
 It is a preface to modify the rhythm expected during the third and last phase of this Dkaa, called Afoss, which means hand in Berber.
 The rhythm starts slowly, then accelerates like a cadence.

 Male artists create sounding beats on traditional percussion tools.
-These include the Taarija, Naffar, Lakrakash and Tara.
+These include the Taarija, Naffar, Lakrakash, and Tara.
 At the same time, others elevate their voices in choral incantations.
 The music is unique and attracts the audience like a magnet.
 This is because of its simplicity and the fun atmosphere it creates.
 The music boosts and reenergizes the spirit and pays tribute to the saints of Marrakech.

 Some Fact about Dkaa El Marrakchia